UniAgent-Platform/bigrid-provider-service/README.md

 as JSON, or as XML.

-These location models are usually employed in reactive bigraph programs implementing cyber-physical applications, or for cyber-physical consistency checking.
+Location models are typically used in reactive bigraph programs that support cyber-physical applications or facilitate cyber-physical consistency checks.

 ### Features